silviyahristova/solar-system-quiz/README.md

     * This file is included in the project for learning purpose.
 It is designed to demonstrate how to create a basic HTTP server using Node.js, handle file reading, and respond to client requests.
 The functionality provided by this file is not needed for the core functionality of the project.

+    * The server.js file is intentionally located in the root of the project, as required, rather than in the assets folder where the other JavaScript files are stored.

 * Logo-footer.js

     * The headerHTML and footerHTML strings store the HTML structure for the header and footer and dynamically embeds them into specified sections of the webpage (.box-logo and .box-footer) using JavaScript.
 It promotes clean code and ensures consistency and maintainability across the project.